hacdias/hacdias.com/content/resume/index.md

 </div>

-Recently completed a M.Sc. degree in Computer Science and Engineering at Eindhoven University of Technology.
-Currently working as a Software Engineer at Protocol Labs.
-Interested in web infrastructure, decentralized systems, identity, and making tools for developers and users.
+I am a software engineer who cares about the web, decentralization, identity, user agency, and making impactful tools for developers and users.
+I currently work at Protocol Labs, making IPFS better.

 ## Experience